 Combine that with retro styling, and you've got one of the best mid range price and style alternatives to Fender on the market.

 That said, like all guitars you should try it alongside other brands and types in the same price range.
 If you want to play hard rock, it's not entirely suitable for a sound that might need a little bit of metal in it.
-If you play a Gibson SG Junior alongside it, I would tend to take the P90 Gibson sound over the Dipinto, but that just shows my age more than anything else.
+If you play a similarly priced Gibson SG Junior alongside it, for example, I would tend to take the P90 Gibson sound over the Dipinto, but that just shows my age more than anything else.

-If you want to play more a hard-core Surf sound, it's worth trying out the vintage modified Squires.
+If you want to play a hard-core Surf sound, it's worth trying out the vintage modified Squires.
 Those are extremely good values for the money also, with the Duncan-designed pick ups doing a more than adequate job of reproducing that vintage tone, and cheap enough that you can add stock Fender pick ups (and still be in the mid-price zone).

 What DePinto did right was not trying to slavishly reproduce any of the above sounds.
 It's stylistic sensibility does stem from the 60s, but they went for a sound that's identifiably surf, but with a juiced up sound where even the clean tones have a nice punch (and doesn't distort into a pure alternative or metal tone).